Elia Martell, art by Elalendi ©.

 A Dance with Dragons (mentioned)

 Princess Elia Nymeros Martell, also known simply as Elia Martell or Elia of Dorne was a Dornish princess from House Martell.
 She was married to the crown prince, Rhaegar Targaryen, and by him birthed Rhaenys and Aegon.
-Elia was raped and murdered by Ser Gregor Clegane during the Sack of King's Landing.
+Elia was raped and murdered by Ser Gregor Clegane in the sack of King's Landing during Robert's Rebellion.

 Appearance and Character